AdaGold/ride-share-rails/README.md

 1. Craft effective RESTful routing
 1. Work with a partner to create an attractive and functional Rails site
 1. Practice Agile methodology
-1. Work with a large amount of existing data in a rails app
+1. Work with a large amount of existing data in a Rails app

+## Objective

+This project is meant to be exploratory.
+Take time to try to dive into each piece of Rails (routes, controllers, models, views).
+This project is built so that you and your team can create the waves yourself based on the dependencies of the requirements given.

-## Baseline
+## Getting Started

-### Initial Setup

 Before you start writing _any_ code:

 - High five your team
 - Discuss communication style/feedback style with your team
 - Review the requirements with your team
-- Follow any instructions given to the class regarding joining a specific Trello team/organization
-- Create a Trello board (in the correct team/org if applicable)
+- Create a Trello board
+  - Ensure all team members can manage the board
   - Write and organize tasks/stories
   - Prioritize tasks/stories
   - Discuss who is interested in which tasks and any scheduling considerations
     - What things should be done together as pairs vs individually?
 - Create a diagram based on the data in the CSV files

+## Setup Requirements

 Once the above is complete, this project:

-- Requires a shared repo with your partner as a collaborator
+- Requires a shared repo with all team members as collaborators
-- Requires you to create a Rails application which
+- Requires the team to create a Rails application which
   - Conforms to Rails conventions on naming and inflection
-  - Is created by using `rails new .` you will create a new rails app _inside_ of the fork folder instead of creating a _new_ folder for your rails app
+  - Is created by using `rails new .`.
+You will create a new rails app _inside_ of the fork folder instead of creating a _new_ folder for your rails app
     - `rails new .` will ask if you want to overwrite the existing files `README.md` and `db/seeds.rb`.
 Answer `n` to both of these (keep the existing file)
   - Uses [Postgresql](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/08-rails/how-to-use-postgres.md) as its database.
 (This should already be configured correctly if you followed our Ada Install Fest for Rails)

-**Your team should message your instructors and notify them that your board is ready for review.**

-### Minimum Requirements
+## Baseline Requirements

 However far you and your partner get, the application should have, at a minimum, the following features:

 - Seeded data in your database from the original CSV files (see below)
 - Multiple related Active Record models
 - [RESTful routing](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/08-rails/mvc-and-restful-routing.md)
+- A "look and feel" that will make you and your team satisfied
 - Deployed application to [Heroku](https://github.com/Ada-Developers-Academy/textbook-curriculum/blob/master/00-programming-fundamentals/11-deploying-to-heroku.md)
-- A "look and feel" that will make you and your partner happy!

-### Things to Keep in Mind
+### Best Practices

 1. Use git relentlessly
 1. Pair program on difficult problems and to share learning experiences